Wisconsin

 Engel Presets on Adaptive Management of Phragmites at Wisconsin State-Wide invasive Species Meeting

-Phragmites Adaptive Management Framework (PAMF) Dan Engel (GLSC, Chesterton, Indiana) attended a statewide meeting of Cooperative Invasive Species Management Associations in Oshkosh, Wisconsin on Wednesday, April 3, 2019.
+[ad_1] Phragmites Adaptive Management Framework (PAMF) Dan Engel (GLSC, Chesterton, Indiana) attended a statewide meeting of Cooperative Invasive Species Management Associations in Oshkosh, Wisconsin on Wednesday, April 3, 2019.
 He presented on the Phragmites Adaptive Management Framework (PAMF) and invited anyone managing Phragmites to enroll with the program.
-Phragmites australis (also known as common reed) is a perennial wetland grass that has become one of …
+Phragmites australis (also known as common reed) is a perennial wetland grass that has become one …

 Read moreEngel Presets on Adaptive Management of Phragmites at Wisconsin State-Wide invasive Species Meeting